DonatiB/Java_Programming-1/README.md

-###In this project I solve exercises using java and I learn basic programming sentences.
+###In this project I solve exercises using java and I learn basic programming sentences (procedural).

 - Practical 2: Variables and constants.
 Types.